zekth/deno_easypath/README.md

 #### Copy

-Copy will copy the current path `to` or `into` the passed option. `to` or `into` can either be a path string or an easypath instance.
-Also this instance has not to have its chain executed, it will be executed with the main easypath instance.
+Copy will copy the current path `to` or `into` the passed option. `to` or `into` can either be a path string or an easyPath instance.
+Also this instance has not to have its chain executed, it will be executed with the main easyPath instance.
 See example below:

 ```ts
 path()